sumithkumar07/kairo/README.md

 3.  **Confirm Build Settings**: Most platforms will detect a Next.js project automatically.
 Ensure the settings are:
     *   **Build Command**: `next build`
     *   **Publish Directory**: `.next`
+4.  **Set Up Scheduler (Optional)**: If you use the `schedule` node, configure an external cron job service as described above to call your deployed scheduler endpoint.
-4.  **Deploy**: Trigger the deployment from your hosting provider's dashboard.
+5.  **Deploy**: Trigger the deployment from your hosting provider's dashboard.

 ## API & Agent Hub Details